mrtowers/zig-rc/README.md

 ## Features

 - **Automatic Memory Management**: Simplifies memory handling by automatically freeing unused resources.
-- **Thread-Safe (Optional)**: Includes optional support for atomic reference counting for multithreaded applications.
+- **Thread-Safe**: Includes support for atomic reference counting for multithreaded applications via Arc.
 - **Lightweight**: Designed to be minimal and efficient.
+- **Auto deinit**: Rc and Arc support an optional auto_deinit mode.
+When enabled, the managed value is automatically deinitialized on the final destroy.
+If the wrapped type defines a deinit() method, it will be called before the memory is released.

 ## Installation